-H.44 - An act relating to miscellaneous amendments to the laws governing impaired driving
+Act 41 (H.44) - An act relating to miscellaneous amendments to the laws governing impaired driving

-As passed by the General Assembly ^{1,i}
+As enacted^{1,i}

-Bill Summary
+Act Summary

-This bill proposes to make miscellaneous changes to the laws governing impaired driving.
-Section 5 would create the Impaired Driving Processing Task Force ("Task Force") to study the concept of implied consent during impaired driving investigations with the objective of recommending approaches to minimize the duration that impaired driving suspects are held for during investigations and to streamline the processing and paperwork associated with such investigations.
+This act makes miscellaneous changes to the laws governing impaired driving.
+Section 5 creates the Impaired Driving Processing Task Force ("Task Force") to study the concept of implied consent during impaired driving investigations with the objective of recommending approaches to minimize the duration that impaired driving suspects are held for during investigations and to streamline the processing and paperwork associated with such investigations.